peteroupc/CBOR-Java/api/com.upokecenter.cbor.JSONOptions.ConversionMode.md

 * `Decimal128 CBORObject.FromObject(EDecimal)`<br>
- JSON numbers are decoded to CBOR as their closest-rounded approximation to an IEEE 854 decimal128 value, using the rules for the EDecimal form of that approximation as given in the CBORObject.FromObject(EDecimal) method.
+ JSON numbers are decoded to CBOR as their closest-rounded approximation to an IEEE 854 decimal128 value, using the round-to-nearest/ties-to-even rounding mode and the rules for the EDecimal form of that approximation as given in the CBORObject.FromObject(EDecimal) method.
 * `Double`<br>
  JSON numbers are decoded to CBOR as their closest-rounded approximation as